pkrll/Minderwertig/Guidelines/styleguide.md

 This style guide outlines the coding conventions for the Minderwertig project, and is adapted from [Google's HTML/CSS style guide](https://google.github.io/styleguide/htmlcssguide.html).

+If you come across a case that's not covered here, use Google's style guide.
+If it's not covered in that document, use common sense, be consistent and communicate with the team.

 ## General

 ### Formatting rules